CSWI Level 1: Wilderness guide, Front Country or Back Country WGA, Level 1 or Boreal Forest Level 2

 For us the difference is:

-Back Country has no or hardly cellphone reception.
+Back Country has none, or hardly, cell-phone reception.
 There is no human settlement within a day walk.
 Accesibillity is difficult and help in case of emergency could (and normally does) take longer than 12 hours to reach the injured person.

 There is also wildlife to consider in decision making (egg.
-Bears).
+Bears, Cougars).

-In our opinion Europe does not have real Back Country, except maybe in the far North and East, but that’s it.
+In our opinion Europe does not have real Back Country, except maybe in the far North ( Arctic) and East (Russia), but that’s it.

 A Back Country Guide can take people to remote areas, expedition style.